Determination of the spin and parity of all-charm tetraquarks: The spin and symmetry properties

 The quarks and antiquarks have a spin of $S=1/2$, the fundamental quantum of spin, and they serve as the building blocks of the tetraquark state illustrated in Fig.~\ref{fig:decay}.
 The quarks inside a hadron can carry three different colour charges, associated with the strong interaction, conventionally referred to as blue, green, and red.
 Antiquarks carry corresponding anticolour charges (antiblue, antigreen, and antired), which are depicted as yellow, magenta, and cyan in Fig.~\ref{fig:decay}.
 Quarks and antiquarks are held together through the exchange of gluons, which are the mediators of the strong interaction.
 The hadron as a whole is colour-charge-neutral.

 A tightly-bound tetraquark state \PX is illustrated in Fig.~\ref{fig:decay} (upper).
-Two identical charm quarks form an antisymmetric colour state for attraction, leading to symmetric spatial and spin states with total spin $1$~\cite{Faustov:2022mvs}.
+In the ground state with zero orbital angular momentum, two identical charm quarks form an antisymmetric colour state for attraction, leading to symmetric spatial and spin states with total spin $1$~\cite{Faustov:2022mvs}.
 The two charm antiquarks do the same.
 Each pair carries a colour charge as well, and the two pairs attract each other, forming a strongly-bound tetraquark state that is colour-charge-neutral, similar to a quark-antiquark bound state in a meson.
 The orbital angular momentum $L$ between the quark pair and the antiquark pair can take non-negative integer values.
-The corresponding parity of the system is then given by $P=(-1)^{L}$.
-The lowest and most probable energy state is spatially symmetric, with $L=0$ and $P=+1$.
-The spins of the two systems combine in a symmetric configuration to yield a total spin $J=0$ or $2$.
-For an antisymmetric spatial state with $L=1$ and $P=-1$, the spins combine to $1$ in an antisymmetric configuration, resulting in possible total spins $J=0$, $1$, or $2$.
+The corresponding parity of the system is then given by $P=(-1)^{L}$, which arises from the behavior of the spherical harmonics under spatial inversion.

+The lowest and most probable energy state with $L=0$ is spatially symmetric, $P=+1$.
+The spins of the two systems combine in a symmetric configuration to yield a total spin $J=0$ or $2$ with $C=+1$, or in an antisymmetric configuration to give $J = 1$ with $C = -1$.
+For the $\PQc\PQc$ and $\PAQc\PAQc$ system, charge conjugation is equivalent to exchanging the pairs, resulting in the associated symmetry.
+As we will demonstrate later, the $C = -1$ configuration is ruled out and will therefore not be considered further.
+For an antisymmetric spatial state with $L=1$ and $P=-1$, the spins combine to $1$ in an antisymmetric configuration and with $C=+1$, resulting in possible total spins $J=0$, $1$, or $2$.
 States with $L = 2$ are also possible, resulting in $P = +1$ and allowing $J$ values up to $4$ when the spins combine to $0$ or $2$.
 However, the high orbital angular momentum requires additional energy, making such states less likely.

 An alternative model, shown in Fig.~\ref{fig:decay} (lower), is a loosely-bound molecule of two $\PQc\PAQc$ mesons.
 The lowest-energy configuration corresponds to an orbital angular momentum $L=0$ between the two mesons, resulting in $P=+1$.
 A key distinction is that, unlike in a tightly-bound tetraquark, the two constituent $\PQc\PAQc$ mesons are not restricted to form spin-1 states.
 Consequently, lower total spin values such as $J=0$ or $1$ are more likely, although higher spin states cannot be excluded.
 Another difference is the weaker interaction between the $\PQc\PAQc$ mesons.
 Similar to how a deuteron is a bound state of a proton and a neutron, the two colour-charge-neutral systems are bound through the exchange of a meson via the Yukawa interaction~\cite{Yukawa:1935xg}.
 However, unlike the deuteron, in an all-charm tetraquark molecule, the exchanged meson must contain charm quarks.
 A heavier exchange meson significantly suppresses the Yukawa interaction, making the formation of bound states less likely.
 However, alternative empirical models for these interactions have also been explored~\cite{Brambilla:2019esw,Nielsen:2018ytt,Nielsen:2018uyn,Ali:2019roi}.